-Undertake an engineering innovation project under supervision as the basis for the completion of a dissertation which is the culmination of the taught coursework of the MSc Engineering Innovation.
+Undertake an engineering innovation project under supervision as the basis for the completion of a dissertation which is the culmination of learning from the taught modules.
 The work requires reference to and integration of the various taught elements, independent research (data collection, analysis, interpretation), together with a general knowledge of all aspects of innovation (including political, economic, social, technological, environmental and legal factors).
 Normally projects will involve working with an industry partner and students can be based in industry.